 Reheating Pork Tamales Rojos

 - Oven: Preheat to 350°F (175°C) and wrap tamales in foil.
-Reheat for about 20-25 minutes until heated through.
+Heat for about 20-30 minutes until warmed through.

 Frequently Asked Questions